chef/chef-web-docs/content/reusable/md/resources_common_windows_security_acl.md

 `principal`

 : Use to specify a group or user.
 The principal can be specified by either name or SID.
-When using name, this is identical to what is entered in the login box for Windows, such as `user_name`, `domain\user_name`, or `user_name@fully_qualified_domain_name`.
+When using name, this is identical to what's entered in the login box for Windows, such as `user_name`, `domain\user_name`, or `user_name@fully_qualified_domain_name`.
 When using a SID, you may use either the standard string representation of a SID (S-R-I-S-S) or one of the [SDDL string constants](https://docs.microsoft.com/en-us/windows/win32/secauthz/sid-strings).
 Chef
-  Infra Client does not need to know if a principal is a user or a group.
+  Infra Client doesn't need to know if a principal is a user or a group.

 `option_type`